MetaMask/metamask-mobile/README.md

 **Firebase Messaging Setup**

 Before running the app, keep in mind that MetaMask uses FCM (Firebase Cloud Message) to empower communications.
-Based on this, as an external contributor you would preferably need to provide your own FREE Firebase project config file with a matching client for package name `io.metamask`, and update your `google-services.json` file in the `android/app` directory as well your .env files (ios.env, js.env, android.env), adding GOOGLE_SERVICES_B64 variable depending on the environment you are running the app (ios/android).
+Based on this, as an external contributor you would preferably need to provide your own FREE Firebase project config file with a matching client for package name `io.metamask`, and update your `google-services.json` file in the `android/app` directory as well your `.env` files (`.ios.env`, `.js.env`, `.android.env`), adding `GOOGLE_SERVICES_B64` variable depending on the environment you are running the app (ios/android).

 The value you should provide to GOOGLE_SERVICES_B64 is the base64 encoded version of your Firebase project config file, which can be generated as follows: